Coding Classes & Camps for East Bay Kids - 510 Families

 Coding Classes & Camps for East Bay Kids

 Interested in expanding your child’s access to coding?
-Are they crazy for video games and you want them to create something?
+Are they crazy about video games, and you want them to create something?
 Programming is a hands-on skill.
 Many coding classes and summer camps in Oakland, Berkeley, and nearby will support this goal.

 Families can sign up their children for a FREE 30-minute trial lesson to learn more.